 • 86% of the civil legal problems reported by low-income Americans in the past year received inadequate or no legal help

 At the same time, there are more and more proposed access-to-justice interventions.
-The problem is that decision makers in the U.S. legal system lack sufficiently rigorous evidence about the impacts of these potential solutions.
+The problem is that decision makers in the U.S. justice system lack sufficiently rigorous evidence about the impacts of these potential solutions.

 The Access to Justice Lab advances the required transformation by implementing randomized control trials (RCTs) to find what works and then generalizing results into actionable lessons.
-The Lab creates knowledge, constructs best practices, and trains current and future scholars and practitioners to transform the U.S. legal system.
+The Lab creates knowledge, constructs best practices, and trains current and future scholars and practitioners in order to transform the U.S. legal system.
 We design and test our own access-to-justice interventions (such as self-help materials) and test interventions designed by our partners to learn what works best for individuals and families.

 More and more people in law are advocating for evidence-based solutions.
 This is the system’s moment of transformation, and it’s critically important that the field defines what passes for “evidence” in law in a way that means relying only on credible information about what works.
 Randomized evaluations, not observational studies, create this type of evidence.
 RCTs ensure that the impacts we observe are caused by the interventions we deploy.
 This causal information allows policymakers to expend resources only on what truly works.